2019 Workshop Lineup - Indianapolis

 Watering Our Roots: Baptismal Ministry for Today

-Leaders: Lydia Bucklin currently serves on the Bishop’s Staff in the Diocese of Northern Michigan.
-In the Diocese of Iowa she served many roles including Communications, Missioner for Children & Youth, Missioner for Young Adults.
+Leaders: Lydia Bucklin serves as Canon to the Ordinary for Discipleship and Vitality in the Episcopal Diocese of Northern Michigan.
+She was formed from a young age in baptismal, collaborative ministry and currently works with congregations and communities of faith in the Upper Peninsula of Michigan to discover creative new ways of being church in the world.
+Lydia spent 10 years in ministry in the Episcopal Diocese of Iowa where she worked in the areas of children & youth, young adults, evangelism, and new initiatives.
 Frederica Harris Thompsett is a well-known lay leader, Dr. Thompsett has devoted her life to education and formation in the Episcopal Church.
 For almost 40 years Dr. Thompsett has taught history, theology, and preaching at the Episcopal Divinity School, where she also served as Academic Dean for 14 years.
-She is the author of several books on the history and leadership of ordained and lay women and men
+She is the author of several books on the history and leadership of ordained and lay women and men.

 The Support and Inclusion of Young Adults with Special Needs